 Who Pays to Contest a Will?

 Many people believe that the estate in question will meet the costs of court proceedings and solicitors.
-However, this is not always the case, and there are a few different options in terms of who will have to pay for the case.
-Who pays the costs of the contest are decided by the judge presiding over the court proceedings, and they are likely to fall into one of two options.
-If the costs of the contest are found to be caused by the deceased, then the money will come out of the estate.
-However, the court may decide that the costs will be given to the party that caused them, such as those that started the contest.
+However, this is not always the case.
+Accordingly, there are a few different options in terms of who will have to pay for the case.
+Who pays the costs of the contest?
+Generally, the judges presiding over the court proceedings decide, and they are likely to fall into one of two options.